ebuchman/blog/content/posts/properties-of-money.md

 production system.
 In its worst, MMT is naive communism in new garb, but at its best, it's a genuine attempt to integrate the various heterodox schools into a more sustainable political economy.
-In any case, MMT and cryptocurrencies appear as almost archetypal hostile siblings, wrestling over the future of money.
+In any case, MMT and cryptocurrencies appear as almost archetypal hostile siblings, wrestling over the future of money (see my [post][mmt] on the matter).

+...
+TODO ...

+Both cryptocurrencies and MMT raise questions about a tension between the SoV and the UoA.

+- value stored in capital stock. uoa/sov
+- self sufficiency (but war)
+- UoA/SoV of modern econ
+- money without MoE
+- storing value lets us clear without MoE
+- encoding system
+- inflation/deflation. different for different parts at diff times
+- the tension, solvency.

+---

 Earlier we noted the possibility of monetary settlement in-kind, of settling a debt denominated in the UoA by producing something else, something not the MoE,